x2dat/ArchCanvas/ARCHITECTURE.md

+# The following information is the exact MD file that was exported by Arch

 # Codebase Architecture Map 🌐

 This document maps out the file structures and directory dependencies of the project.
 It provides visual architectural maps of modules, responsibilities, and flows.